 By Sept/2017 I was able to walk 13 km at the Toronto Zoo, could dance and golf.
 Most of my Cushing’s symptoms had disappeared.
 I got my life back.

-I ate butternut squash for months, as it was on my list of approved foods, and became sick with Cushing symptoms again and got a burning in the vagina.
+I ate butternut squash for months, as it was on my list of approved foods, and became sick with Cushing’s symptoms again and got a burning in the vagina.
 I didn’t realize Butternut squash is starchy.
-My next blood work showed elevated White Blood Count, RDW, Neutrophils, and Monocytes.
-All of them indicative of bad bacteria, fungus and inflammation, which referenced the results of the Live Blood Cell Test I did a year earlier.
-My Creatinine was high indicating mild to moderate decreased kidney function.
+My next blood work showed elevated White Blood Count, , Neutrophils, and Monocytes.
+All of them indicative of bad bacteria, fungus and inflammation.
 Click here for the bloodwork report.

-For three days in a row I ate homemade tomato sauce.
+For three days in a row, I ate homemade tomato sauce.
 I got a burning in the vagina and my Cushing’s symptoms returned. ( Click here for the bloodwork report. ).
 Two internet sites said that tomato is non-starchy, but MedicalHealth.com says tomato is a starch.
-My friend, who is diabetic said if she is on a low carb diet, she can’t eat tomato.
+My friend, who is diabetic said if she is on a low-carb diet, she can’t eat tomatoes.
 My next bloodwork gave the same results as above.
 Over five months, while maintaining a no starch diet, my Cushing’s symptoms lessened giving me more energy and I lost weight.